microsoft/TypeScript-wiki/TypeScript-MSBuild-In-depth.md

 ## NuGet

-In release 2.3 and above, TypeScript MSBuild can be use with MSBuild on non-Window platform.
+In release 2.3 and above, TypeScript MSBuild can be used with MSBuild on non-Window platform.

 ### Package structure